-- 1. Draft a scholarly article or dissertation chapter of publishable quality.
+- 1. Draft a scholarly article or dissertation chapter of a potentially publishable quality.
 The length of the paper should be ca. 8,000-10,000 words, including footnotes (double-spaced; 12pt font). - 2.
 Demonstrate deep understanding of a specific historical topic through analysis of primary and secondary sources. - 3.
 Make an original contribution to the existing historiography. - 4.
 Implement feedback from the instructor of HIST 552 and the student's advisor(s) to revise and improve the final paper. - 5.
-Adhere to the professional and ethical guidelines of the discipline, and to the standards of the UIC community.
+Adhere to the professional and ethical guidelines of the discipline, and to the standards of the UIC community. - 6.
+The MA Paper needs to include an Acknowledgments section with the appropriate AI attestation.
+Please consult the department's AI Policy Statement for further information.